 - Next, add the vanilla essence and finally fold in the mashed bananas.

-- To decorate the cake, remove them from the fridge.
+- To decorate the banana butter cake, remove them from the fridge.
 Let them reach to room temperature before removing the cling wrap.

 - Level the cake tops and sandwich the layers with cream cheese frosting.
 Use the remaining frosting to cover the rest of the cake.